 If you want these people to bankroll your project, they must first see how you plan to allocate your resources and earn back more than what you spent.

-You have specific goals when writing a business plan.
-You need to convince them that you are serious and committed enough to have a strategy in mind already.
+You have specific goals when writing a business plan and need to convince them that you are serious and committed enough to have a strategy in mind already.

-You also need to describe and demonstrate what makes your business different from the rest.
+You must also describe and demonstrate what makes your business different from the rest.

 Writing a business plan also entails deciding what structure your nascent company will have.
 There are a few kinds, ranging from a sole proprietorship to a partnership to a limited liability company (LLC) to a full-on corporation (either type C or type S).